-Hawasho has two choices at the end, either obey Benares’ orders and forget about all of this yet again to live out her life with her friends like she wanted or she could recite a spell that would release the snake from Pai’s body, unleashing the real Pai and Sanjiyan and simultaneously destroy both him and the altar of Kaiyanwang.
+Hawasho has two choices at the end – either obey Benares’ orders and forget about all of this yet again in order to live out her life with her friends like she wanted, or she could recite a spell that would release the snake from Pai’s body, unleashing the real Pai and Sanjiyan and simultaneously destroy both him and the altar of Kaiyanwang.

-She decides to do this after kissing Yakumo, which considering we now know she was a snake this whole time is kinda icky.
+She decides to do the latter after kissing Yakumo, which, considering we now know she was a snake this whole time, is kinda icky.
 I don’t even know why Benares gave her that choice.
 Dumbass.

 She tells Yakumo to wait in Tokyo until the day Pai finally awakens, but that’s not all.
 Sanjiyan has somehow granted Hawasho with the life of Pai Ayanokoji now sporting brown hair instead of black, which is even stranger because Sanjiyan still has black hair when she’s supposed to have brown….And Pai’s eyes are consistently covered up for some reason.
 She also has no memories, again, of her adventures with Yakumo.